-The multimedia listing includes videos that are available online in full-length.
-Visit the Publications Listing to access a listing of more products available from OVC, including videos that are only available as DVDs.
+The multimedia list includes videos that are available online in full-length.
+Visit the Publications List to access a listing of more products available from OVC, including videos that are only available as DVDs.

 This video discusses the Child Advocacy Center Model, which brings together representatives from many disciplines, including law enforcement, child protection, prosecution, mental health, medical and victim advocacy, and child advocacy, to provide comprehensive services to child victims of abuse, neglect, and trauma.
 Child Advocacy Center multidisciplinary teams also work collaboratively to make decisions about the investigation, treatment, management, and prosecution of child abuse cases; and to support children and their families through the criminal justice process.